 Conferences, business meetings and events all have one thing in common: lots of good food, and lots of alcohol at the end.
 But all that good food and all that alcohol aren’t necessarily good.
 I find that eating food that is too rich and too different from I am accustomed too may cause troubles in falling asleep.
 Just as well, research has shown that alcohol has an effect on sleeping patterns – and not sleeping well has an effect on the way I perform on the job.

-I like trying new and good food (to a certain extent) but if I am on a business trip, I try to eat as healthy as possible, and to drink lots of water to stay hydrated.
+For as much as I like trying new and good food (to a certain extent) among the best business travel tips there’s eating as healthy as possible, and to drink lots of water to stay hydrated.

 Have you ever been on a business trip?
-What are your top tips for business travel?
+What are your top business travel tips?